×

 What Do These Changes Mean for Landlords and Tenants?

-Once Section 21 has been abolished, landlords will always have to provide their tenants with a valid reason for ending a tenancy, for example, breach of contract or wanting to sell the property.
+Once Section 21 has been abolished, landlords will always have to provide their residents with a valid reason for ending a tenancy, for example, breach of contract or wanting to sell the property.
 Section 8 ensures that landlords can gain possession of their properties from anti-social tenants.

 Tenants will be able to choose to end the tenancy at any time, as long as they provide two months' notice to the landlord.

-What Is the Transition Plan?
+What Is The Transition Plan?

 When Section 21 is abolished, the transition to the new system will take place in two stages.